 How much money do I need to get residency in Portugal?

 For the Portugal D7 Visa, you will need to show that you earn a passive income of at least €760 per month (your income can come from pensions, transferable equity, real estate, intellectual property, or financial equity).
 The Digital Nomad Visa is also a good option to consider.
 The Portugal Golden Visa cost is a minimum investment amount of €250,000, with a range of investment routes to choose from.
 Whichever visa option you choose, be sure to keep enough money in your bank account for other costs such as application fees, flight tickets, accomodation and legal costs.

 Can I move to Portugal from the UK after Brexit?

 Following Brexit, British citizens have the right to stay in Portugal for 90 days in a 180-day period.
 If you have long-term residency plans to live in Portugal, you are going to need a visa, such as the Portuguese Golden Visa or D7 Visa.
 You can then have dual residency and live in Portugal and the UK.
 In short, you’ll still be able to move to Portugal but will have to apply for one of the Portuguese visas that allow you to do so.

 Two of the most popular Portuguese visas are the Golden Visa and the D7 Visa.

-For the Portuguese Golden Visa, you will need to make a qualifying investment into the country, with many options on the table, such as real estate, an investment fund, or job creation, plus others.
-Residence permits can also be granted to family members alongside the main applicant, a significant advantage of the Portuguese Golden Visa.
+For the Portuguese Golden Visa, you will need to make a significant investment into the country that will boost the Portuguese economy.
+You have many investment options on the table, such as arts or scientific research, an investment fund, job creation, and more.
+As a Golden Visa holder, residence permits can also be granted to family members alongside the main applicant, a significant advantage of the Portuguese Golden Visa.

 For the D7 Visa, you will need to prove that you have a stable income and can support yourself during your stay in Portugal.